deepdoctection/deepdoctection/README.md

 Everything in the overview listed below the **deep**doctection layer are necessary requirements and have to be installed separately.

+- Linux or macOS.
+Windows is not supported.
+- Python >= 3.8
+- PyTorch >= 1.8 **or** Tensorflow >= 2.8 and CUDA.
+If you want to run the models provided by Tensorpack a GPU is required.
+You can run on PyTorch with a CPU only.
 - **deep**doctection uses Python wrappers for [Poppler](https://poppler.freedesktop.org/) to convert PDF documents into images.
 - With respect to the Deep Learning framework, you must decide between [Tensorflow](https://www.tensorflow.org/install?hl=en) and [PyTorch](https://pytorch.org/get-started/locally/).
 - [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine will be used through a Python wrapper.
 The core engine has to be installed separately.
-- If you want to run the models provided by Tensorpack a GPU is required.
-- You can run on PyTorch with a CPU only.

-Windows is not supported.

 ## Installation